lczech/grenepilot-paper/README.md

 > Lucas Czech, Yunru Peng, Jeffrey P. Spence, Patricia L.M.
 Lang, Tatiana Bellagio, Julia Hildebrandt, Katrin Fritschi, Rebecca Schwab, Beth A. Rowan, GrENE-net consortium, Detlef Weigel, J.F.
 Scheepens, François Vasseur, Moises Exposito-Alonso.</br>
 > *bioRxiv*, 2022.02.02.477408; [doi:10.1101/2022.02.02.477408](https://doi.org/10.1101/2022.02.02.477408)

 This manuscript has also been submitted to eLife.
+We apologize that due to time constraints, we were not yet able to fully bring this repository up to our standards for reproducible science.
+If you have any problems or questions, please reach out to us by [opening an issue](https://github.com/lczech/grenepilot-paper/issues).

 Furthermore, see [lczech/pool-seq-pop-gen-stats](https://github.com/lczech/pool-seq-pop-gen-stats) for our equations document, containing the pool-sequencing corrections for population genetic statistics, and see [grenedalf](https://github.com/lczech/grenedalf) for our implementation of these equations.